kailinwei/using-OBS/docs/troubleshooting.md

 **1.** Select the *Camera* option in the setting of your app **2.** Choose the original camera built in your laptop.
-![image trouble shoot 1](https://github.com/kailinwei/using-OBS/blob/gh-pages/assets/images/troubleshooting%231.png?raw=true "Choose original camera") now you are able you use your video app now.
+![image trouble shoot 1](https://github.com/kailinwei/using-OBS/blob/gh-pages/assets/images/troubleshooting%231.png?raw=true "Choose original camera")
+You are able you use your video app now.